Jonathan2251/lbd/_sources/gpu.rst.txt

     - Structure
     - Description
   * - Grid
-    - Grid
+    - Grid, Giga Thread Engine
     -
     - Grid is Vectorizable Loop as :numref:`gpu-terms`.
-  * - Thread Block (Scheduler)
+  * - Thread Block, Thread Block Scheduler
-    - Giga Thread Engine
+    - Thread Block, Guda Thread Engine
     - Each Grid has 16 Giga Thread [#Quantitative-gpu-threadblock]_.
     - Each Thread Block is assigned 512 elements of the vectors to work on.
       As :numref:`grid`, it assigns 16 Thread Block to 16 SIMD Processors.
-      A thread of CPU is execution unit with its own PC (Program Counter).
-      Similarly, Once a thread block is launched on a multiprocessor (SM), all of its warps are resident until their execution finishes.
-      Thus a new block is not launched on an SM until there is sufficient number of free registers for all warps of the new block, and until there is enough free shared memory for the new block [#wiki-tbcp]_..
+      Giga Thread is the name of the scheduler that distributes thread blocks to Multiprocessors, each of which has its own SIMD Thread Scheduler [#Quantitative-gpu-threadblock]_.
+      More than one Block can be mapped to a same SM as the explanation in "Level 1: Thread Block Scheduler" for :numref:`threadblocks-map`.
   * - **Multithreaded SIMD Processor** (SIMD Thread)
     - **Streaming Multiprocessor, SM, GPU Core (Warp)** [#gpu-core]_
     - Each SIMD Processor has 16 SIMD Threads.